-For each witness, the party must provide a very concise (i.e., no more than two or three sentences) description of the witness's role in the case.
 For example: "George Washington is Plaintiff's cousin.
 Washington witnessed the arrest of Plaintiff where Defendants allegedly used excessive force."
 Or: "John Adams is Defendant's Chief Operating Officer.
 Adams made promises concerning the timing of payments under the contract at issue in the case."

-Witnesses who are not on the lists are barred from testifying unless the proponent shows an absence of prejudice to the opposing party or good cause for the failure to disclose the witness.
+Witnesses who are not on the lists are barred from testifying unless the proponent shows good cause for the failure to disclose the witness.